 - Bring all of your child's medications (in the bottles) and the dose schedule to the appointment.

-- Be prepared to give the health care professional your pharmacy's phone number.
+- Be prepared to give the health care professional your main pharmacy.

 Questions your health care professional might ask you